Love Stories with Emotional Depth and No Spice

 Rating Summary

-🟢 Green – Fully clean, kid-friendly, no graphic content; light and safe for all readers
+🟢 Green – Fully clean, kid-friendly, no graphic content; light and safe for all readers.

-🔵 Blue – Mild emotional intensity or deeper themes; best for older children or confident middle-grade readers
+🔵 Blue – Mild emotional intensity or deeper themes; best for older children or confident middle-grade readers.

-🟣 Purple – Moderate emotional depth or realistic situations; still fully clean and non-explicit, suitable for teens and older readers
+🟣 Purple – Moderate emotional depth or realistic situations; still fully clean and non-explicit, good for readers who can handle heavier themes.

 ─────────────────────────